Optimizations for a Current-Controlled Memristor-based Neuromorphic Synapse Design: Introduction

 Using memristors, a single synapse can be implemented with a 1T1R structure where one transistor(T) provides access control to the memristor(R).
 Our approach proposes a 3T1R where an additional PMOS transistor isolates the memristor from $VDD$ during standby operation.
 Also, during the \textit{READ} operation, an NMOS transistor forms a second stage \textit{READ} current which significantly reduces the overall \textit{READ} power.
 This second stage current also allows for a constant current through the memristor which can improve reliability.

 Here, hafnium oxide based memristors are considered for the synapse circuit design, which has suitable characteristics for analog memory \cite{beckmann2020towards}.
 There are four operations that can be performed on a memristor: \textit{FORM}, \textit{RESET}, \textit{SET}, and \textit{READ}.
 Several considerations must be made while performing these operations.
 The \textit{FORM} operation is a one-time initialization step.
+To do a forming operation with our proposed design a $PMOS$ will be connected to the top of the memristor.
+The top $PMOS$ and a $NMOS$ at the bottom of the memristor will be digitally “ON” during a \textit{FORM} operation.
+Here the \textit{FORM} $VDD$ is \SI{3.3}{\volt}.
+During a \textit{FORM} operation, there will be a filament creation from the top electrode to the bottom electrode.
 Once formed, the \textit{RESET} operation puts the memristor into a high resistance state (HRS) of a few hundred K$\Omega$ and must take place before a \textit{SET} operation.
 Next, the \textit{SET} operation puts the memristor into a low resistance state (LRS).
 For the \textit{SET} operation, a small range of LRS values from single K$\Omega$s to a few tens of K$\Omega$s can be targeted \cite{liehr2019fabrication, ryan}.
 While utilizing the HRS has benefits for implementing low power and a highly dynamic synapse \cite{Programming_Scheme}, the inherent stochastic behavior of memristors in a HRS can be mitigated by strictly using a LRS.
 Finally, for \textit{READ}, since the memristor is only a two-terminal device, care must be taken not to \textit{SET} or \textit{RESET} the device.

 Unlike binary memory applications which would greatly benefit from separating the maximum possible resistance and minimum possible resistance \cite{binaryMemristor}, this synapse design uses the programmable LRS region mentioned before for implementing an analog memory.
 During \textit{RESET}, the HRS of these devices is reached by applying a voltage with the opposite polarity from the initial forming voltage.
 This switching method can achieve specific resistance values by applying voltage pulses.
 The main issues with this pulse-based approach are the sensitivities to process variation and tight requirements for the shape of the pulse\cite{r19}.
 Another dynamic switching method is performed by simply limiting the current during the \textit{SET} operation.
 This works due to Ohm's law.
 Since the resistance is decreasing and the current is constant, the lower-bound voltage threshold, which halts the \textit{SET} operation, will be reached based on the current applied.
 By varying the current applied during the \textit{SET} operation, various LRSs can be obtained.